justnonamenoname/lifeticle/readme.txt

 Experimental methods

 Experimental methods for confirming the theory in the study of the brain:
-1) Study where the streams for qualia converge (further details below), and they must converge at a single particle using the method of qualia generation.
+1) Study where the streams for qualia converge (further details in connection between qualia and the brain), and they must converge at a single particle using the method of qualia generation.
 If they do not converge, it does not disprove the theory, because the question is not whether an image and sound are perceived simultaneously, but how it happens.
 2) The effect of the lifeticle and information about qualia on the brain.
 3) The lifeticle must not be replaced by something else throughout life.
 The theory is a direct consequence of the organism's structure.
-In studying the brain, one must start from the principle of maximum divisibility, meaning the brain consists of indivisible particles and that the carrier of consciousness is located somewhere in the brain (further details below).
+In studying the brain, one must start from the principle of maximum divisibility, meaning the brain consists of indivisible particles and that the carrier of consciousness is located somewhere in the brain (further details on the necessity of a consciousness carrier in fundamentality).
 To disprove the theory, one must disprove what is already known, for example:
 That particles disappear upon death, or that we are in a virtual reality, or that there is a moment of death and flying angels are indeed arriving.